akhilsaini/aws-csa-2017/README.md

 ## CloudWatch

-  - Default Metrics – Network, Disk , CPU and Status check ( Instance and System)
+  - Default Metrics – Network, Disk , CPU and Status check ( Instance and Hypervisor System level).

-  - Memory – RAM is a custom metric
+  - Memory – RAM is a custom metric.
   - You can create custom dashboards all CloudWatch metrics.
   - CloudWatch alarms – set notifications when particular thresholds are hit.
   - CloudWatch events help you respond to state changes.
 E.g. run Lambda function in response to.
   - CloudWatch logs helps you monitor EC2 instance/application/system logs.
-Logs send data to CloudWatch
+Logs send data to CloudWatch.
   - Standard monitoring 5 mins.
 Detailed monitoring 1 minute.
   - CloudWatch is for logging.
 CloudTrail is for auditing your calls.

 ## AWS CLI Usage